ElishaMayer/israeli-bank-autocomplete/README.md

 When calling `fetchNewDataFromDataGov`, make sure that you know the limits of calling data.gov.il.

-Both function `fetchNewDataFromDataGovIntoFile` and `fetchNewDataFromDataGov` need to get the `resourceId` and a `limit`.
+The function `fetchNewDataFromDataGov` needs to get the `resourceId` and a `limit`.
 The supported resourceId is [`2202bada-4baf-45f5-aa61-8c5bad9646d3`](https://data.gov.il/dataset/branches/resource/2202bada-4baf-45f5-aa61-8c5bad9646d3), and currently a limit of 1600 will return all the results.
 If you pick a limit that is too low, you will get a warning.

 ## Get autocomplete suggestions